Are you scared of having a baby?

 Child Birth & Labor

-Carrying a baby for 9 months is not an easy task.
-Between the morning sickness, emotions, weight gain, fatigue and swelling it seems like an absolute nightmare.
-Tips on dealing with morning sickness.
+Carrying a baby for a full 9 months is not an easy task.
+Between the morning sickness, pregnancy emotions, weight gain, fatigue and swelling it seems like an absolute nightmare.

 - Needles & Pregnancy – Not many people enjoy shots, especially not me.
 I had great anxiety and hated the feeling of the needle.
 During pregnancy I can tell you that yes, they did draw blood a few times but it isn’t any different from when you draw blood for a health screen.
 You typically already do that once a year, in this instance you’re probably only doing this 2-3 times.
 Not as big of a deal as it seems.